The future of England’s clean air zone (CAZ) programme is uncertain because of the impact of Covid-19 on travel behaviour and the economy.

 He pointed out that the Government has already confirmed that the three CAZ schemes due for implementation this year – in Birmingham, Leeds and Bath – will not now be implemented “until after January 2021”.

-Elsewhere, local authorities in Greater Manchester have deferred the implementation date for their CAZ from 2021 until 2022.
+Elsewhere, local authorities in Greater Manchester have put work on their conurbation-wide CAZ on hold.
+It was due for implementation next year.
 Bristol City Council has told the Government that its scheme, due to be implemented next April, will have to be delayed because of the economic damage it would do to businesses already hit by Covid-19 (LTT 01 May).

 North of the border, the Scottish Government this month announced that work on low emission zones for Edinburgh, Dundee and Aberdeen has been put on hold because of the virus (see page 6).